Kharanaq: Castle of Kharanaq

-The castle is the main attraction of the village. it is reminiscent of the Sassanid era and dates back to around 1800 years.
+The Sasanian era castle is the main attraction of the village and dates back to around 1800 years ago.
 Kharanaq Castle is one of the first castles in the world with two- and three-story houses.
 It contains 80 houses, watchtowers and is surrounded by a tall wall.

 It has exhibition rooms made of clay and mud, inside the castle was designed like a maze to create confusion for thieves and attackers, who entering the building.

-The bridge of Kharanaq
+Bridge of Kharanaq

 Among all the villages in Yazd, Kharanaq is the only village that has a bridge.
 However, many myths and stories surround this bridge as it has never been a passage for animals or livestock.
 It is believed that the bridge only exists to transfer water from the seasonal river to the farms, or act as a dam.
-The bridge is 40 meter long and it was designed to prevent water shortage in the village.
+The bridge is 40 meters long and it was designed to prevent water shortage in the village.

 Shaking Minaret

-This magnificent building is one of the three moving minarets in Iran and was designed in Seljuk period, it is a part of the nationally registered works of Iran.
+This magnificent building is one of the three moving minarets in Iran and was designed in the Seljuk era, it is a part of the nationally registered works of Iran.
 The minaret is designed and constructed in a special way so it can move.
 It is built in a way that one can shake it by giving a gentle push on its upper part.
 The minaret has three floors, which are interconnected through spiral stairs.
 For climbing or going down the stairs, there are two separate corridors.
 The width of the spiral staircase is 70 cm at the bottom and gradually narrows to a final width of 40 cm at the top. it is made completely out of clay, which make it to be the only minaret in the world made of this material.

-Kharanaq Caravanserai
+Kharanaq caravanserai

-The caravanserai dates to Sasanian Dynasty.
-Then it was rebuilt and reconstructed under the command of Muhammad Vali Mirza, the son of Fath-Ali- Shah Qajar.
+The caravanserai dates to the Sasanian era.
+Later it was rebuilt and reconstructed under the command of Muhammad Vali Mirza, the son of Fath-Ali Shah Qajar.
 The large number of rooms and arcs in this caravanserai prove that Kharanaq was a busy place where many travelers used to stay.
 It has a yard in the center and it is surrounded by rooms.
 Today, tourists can reserve the rooms and spend the nights at Kharanaq Village Caravanserai.

 Kharanaq bath

-The bathhouse was constructed during the Qajar Dynasty.
+The bathhouse was constructed during the Qajar era.
 One of its key features is the principled and skillful design of the water and sewage inlet and outlet system for optimal use of water resources.
-The bath is built in such a way that the water of the Qanat’s (subterranean canals) are easily directed into it.
+The bath is built in such a way that the water of the Qanats (subterranean canals) are easily directed into it.

-Kharanaq’s Mosque and ḥosayniya
+Kharanaq’s mosque and hoseyniyeh

-It is a Shabestani planned mosque connected to the ḥosayniya.
+It is a Shabestani planned mosque connected to the hoseyniyeh.
 The Shabestan is still in use and also there is a smaller mosque outside Kharanaq castle, right in front of the gate.